-Kristen Pepper is a Toronto-based dancer, singer, actor, model, choreographer, director, and theatre producer.
+Kristen Pepper (CAEA/ACTRA) is a Toronto-based actor, dancer, singer, model, choreographer, director, and theatre producer.
 Hailing from Windsor, Ontario, she graduated from York University’s BFA Dance program with Specialized Honours, concentrating in performance and choreography.
 Her technical background consists of Broadway, Ballet (Cecchetti), Fosse, Tap, African, Jazz, Salsa, Burlesque, Bollywood, Heels, Persian, Graham and Limon techniques, Latin, Modern, Improvisation, Brazilian Samba, Jazz Funk, Contemporary and Hip Hop.

 She also works frequently in television and film.
-Selected credits: Tracy Edwards in VICE’s Dark Side of the Ring, Karin Strom in Oxygen’s An Unexpected Killer, Sharee Miller in Oxygen’s Killer Affair, Allison Sherrod in Discovery ID’s Deadly Deception, Kim in James Franco’s film Blood Theatre, Featured Dancer in David Record’s music video Closer and Astha’s More, Brazilian Samba Dancer in the 2015 Pan American Games Opening Ceremony with Cirque du Soleil and in commercials for Toyota and TSN.
+Selected credits: Exotic Dancer in Mayor of Kingstown, Tracy Edwards in VICE’s Dark Side of the Ring, Karin Strom in Oxygen’s An Unexpected Killer, Sharee Miller in Oxygen’s Killer Affair, Allison Sherrod in Discovery ID’s Deadly Deception, Kim in James Franco’s film Blood Theatre, Featured Dancer in David Record’s music video Closer and Astha’s More, Brazilian Samba Dancer in the 2015 Pan American Games Opening Ceremony with Cirque du Soleil and in commercials for Toyota and TSN.
 As a model, Kristen can be seen in online campaigns for Hena, print work for Liftow Toyota and in a lookbook campaign for a clothing supplier of Hudson’s Bay, Laura, and boutique stores across the country.